0xGval/FriendTech_Discord_Integration/README.md

 # FriendTech_Discord_Integration
 Set of scripts to map a dedicated discord to the rooms of the keys you own on friendtech and auto forward messages in both directions through your own discord bot.

 The mapping requires you to have n° discord channels to map each channel to a specific room of a key you own on Friend Tech.

+***This is the first version and even if it is pretty stable and support filters for avoiding forwarding bots messages etc, it still a v1.
+Logs needs to be cleaned and structured and sending or receiving pictures isn't supported yet.**

 ### Prerequisites